Consulting Articles > CaseBasix Consulting Salary Reports > Management Consultant Salary 2025: Complete Compensation Guide by Level

 - Partners/Directors: Achieving partner status is the ultimate goal for many consultants.
 Partners are the top earners, with base salaries starting at $500,000 and often exceeding $1 million, thanks to performance bonuses and profit-sharing opportunities.
 At this stage, consultants are responsible for generating business, leading firm strategy, and mentoring the next generation of consultants.

-How Consulting Salaries Compare Across Firms
+How Do Consulting Salaries Compare Across Top Firms?

 While McKinsey, Bain, and BCG (MBB) dominate the consulting world in terms of prestige and compensation, other firms also offer competitive salaries.
 Let’s look at a broader comparison: